-Experienced California Employment Attorneys Ready To Assist You
+Experienced San Diego Employment Attorneys Ready To Assist You

-Also Serving Solana Beach and Representing Clients Across California, Including LA County, Palm Springs, Indio, Lancaster, San Diego, and More
+Also Serving Solana Beach and Representing Clients Across California, Including LA County, Palm Springs, Indio, Lancaster, and More

 Attorney John W. Dalton has been fighting for the rights of victims of employment discrimination for over 25 years.
-John’s Solana Beach, California-based law practice has always focused on representing plaintiffs in employment discrimination cases, with the vast majority of these cases being sex or gender discrimination or harassment cases.
+The firm has always focused on representing plaintiffs in employment discrimination cases, with the vast majority of these cases being sex or gender discrimination or harassment cases.

-If you’ve been the victim of sexual harassment or work discrimination, you need a California employment lawyer who isn’t afraid of going to trial.
+If you’ve been the victim of sexual harassment or work discrimination, you need a San Diego employment lawyer who isn’t afraid of going to trial.
 John is an experienced trial lawyer who has secured some of the largest verdicts in sexual harassment cases in the State of California.

 A Record of Success